springernature/ux-elements-docs/nature/styleguide/color.md

 The colour system is designed to be accessible.
 Springer Nature is committed to ensuring our products and services are usable by the largest possible audience.
 This includes people with visual, hearing, cognitive or motor impairments.
 We support WCAG 2.1 level AA which requires 4.5:1 contrast for text.

-Do not rely entirely on colour for communication as this will affect how perceivable the information is.
+Some people are colour blind or perceive colours differently, so do not rely entirely on colour to communicate things the user needs to know.

 To help understand the impact of colour, try using a [color-blind simulator]([url](https://colororacle.org/)) to desaturate your design.
 You can also decrease the reliance on colour by using icons, text labels and always making sure text links are underlined.